charlesdrotar/charlesdrotar.github.io/whoami.md

 ![Work](assets/img/microsoft.png) Work

 I am currently a Senior Software Engineer at **Microsoft** working on an *Azure IoT SaaS solution* for brick-and-mortar stores.
-Before that I worked for various product teams within Microsoft's Augmented Reality flagship product - the Hololens as a data engineer.
+Before that I worked as a data engineer for various product teams within Microsoft's Augmented Reality flagship product - the Hololens.

 Prior to Microsoft, I worked at **Capital One** as a data engineer where I helped automate data science workflows in *AWS* using *Spark, Python, R, Airflow, Ansible*, and various other analytical tools.
 I won the Chairman and President's award within my first year of being hired based on the impact I had on the Data Science community within Capital One.
 This is awarded to less than 1% of the engineers each year.